Conferences, Seminars and Workshops

-Both the staff and the graduate students of the School of English are committed to sharing and furthering their research through activities such as conferences, symposia and workshops.
-Staff regularly organise conferences which reflect their ongoing research interests, and the School's graduate students are also active in organizing events, including the Annual Bookends Postgraduate Conference.
+Both the staff and the graduate students of the Department of English are committed to sharing and furthering their research through activities such as conferences, symposia and workshops.
+Staff regularly organise conferences which reflect their ongoing research interests, and the Department's graduate students are also active in organizing events, including the Annual Bookends Postgraduate Conference.

 Teachers of Old English in Britain and Ireland (TOBEI) 2017